 The flu vaccine is typically 40-60% effective in matching the circulating strains of influenza, she said.
 But it’s beneficial even for those who end up getting the flu.

 “The flu vaccine will shorten the duration of your symptoms and your symptoms will be less severe than if you didn’t have the vaccine,” she said.

 Michigan and most other states reported widespread flu activity as of the first of January, according to the Centers for Disease Control and Prevention.
 Nationwide, 32 children have died of the flu this season, including two in Michigan.

-From November to December 2019, Spectrum Health Now has tracked 3,500 patient encounters, and 48% of them have been flu related.
+From November to December 2019, the Spectrum Health app has tracked 3,500 patient encounters, and 48% of them have been flu related.
 The program recorded a daily high volume, with 136 patients seen on Dec.
 27, 2019.

-In addition to the flu, Spectrum Health Now has fielded a number of calls recently about colds, strep throat and pink eye.
+In addition to the flu, the Spectrum Health app has fielded a number of calls recently about colds, strep throat and pink eye.